Boundary mutual information in double holography: Interpretation from random tensor networks

 \subsection{Negative bulk contribution to BMI}

-To mimic the double-holographic setup, we consider a bath system $\R$ with Hilbert space $\H_\R$ and a pure entangled state $\ket{\psi}\in\H_\B\otimes\H_\R$, such that the reduced density matrix on the bulk is $\rho_\B=\Tr_\R\ket{\psi}\bra{\psi}$.
-When the bath $\R$ is much larger than the bulk system $\B$, the reduced state $\rho_\B$ is expected to be highly mixed.
-The simplest case is
+To mimic the double-holographic setup, {we consider a composite quantum system consisting of a large bath $\R$ and a bulk $\B$.
+The total Hilbert space is thus the tensor product of the two individuals as $\H_\B\otimes\H_\R$.
+Further specifying the composite system to be in a global vacuum state $\ket{\psi}\in\H_\B\otimes\H_\R$, the bulk and the bath are sufficiently entangled.
+Consequently, the reduced density matrix on the bulk is given by $\rho_\B=\Tr_\R\ket{\psi}\bra{\psi}$.} When the bath $\R$ is much larger than the bulk system $\B$, the reduced state $\rho_\B$ is expected to be highly mixed.
+The simplest {choice} is

 In this case, the reduced state on any bulk wedge $W_A$ is also maximally mixed, and the R\'enyi entropy obeys a volume law,

 where $\abs{W_A}$ denotes the number of vertices in $W_A$.

 Following Subsec.\,\ref{sec:EEMI}, we consider two disconnected boundary regions $A_1$ and $A_2$ and compute their R\'enyi BMI in the large-dimension limit.
 Using \eqref{eq:entropy_RTN}, we find